MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ![Editing the source step on a query accessing a CSV file](../images/csveditsource.png)

-The **Line breaks** dropdown will allow you to select if you want to apply linebreaks that are inside quotes or not.
+The **Line breaks** dropdown will allow you to select if you want to apply line breaks that are inside quotes or not.

 ![Editing the line break style for a CSV file](../images/csveditlinebreak.png)